The ULTIMATE GUIDE to the BEST math books for kids in primary grades, K-2. Includes a FREE printable book guide you can download and use.

 - A-B-A-B-A A Book of Pattern Play by Brian Cleary

-- Teddy bear Patterns by Barbara McGrath
+- Teddy Bear Patterns by Barbara McGrath

 - Bees, Snails, and Peacock Tails by Betsy Franco (patterns)